-- 6 Organisers, as part of the organisation for whom the construction project is carried out, assume the role of 'client' under the regulations. - 7 A client's duties include: - Making suitable arrangements for managing the project - Appointing other duty holders, such as principle designers (those who prepare or modify designs for a system relating to construction work) and principle contractors (those who do the actual construction work) - Ensuring sufficient time and resources are allocated - Ensuring relevant information is prepared and provided to other duty holders - Ensuring the principle designer and principle contractor carry out their duties - Ensuring welfare facilities are provided
+- 1 All construction and deconstruction work must comply with the Construction (Design and Management) Regulations. - 2 The role of 'client' under the regulations is assumed by the organiser, representing the organisation for which the construction and deconstruction 'project' is carried out. - 3 An organiser's duties include: - Making suitable arrangements for managing the project - Appointing other 'duty holders' and ensuring that they carry out their responsibilities - Ensuring sufficient time and resources are allocated - Ensuring relevant information is prepared and provided to other duty holders - Ensuring welfare facilities are provided

-8 Further Guidance
+4 Further Guidance

 - HSE site guidance on CDM for events

-- HSE website

 - AEV/AEO/ESSA CDM resource pack

-- Association web app
+- Association app: cdm4events

-- The association app is also available on mobile devices you will need to go to your respective mobile platform and search for 'cdm4events' to download the app